-- 1 a The particle is initially 2 metres to the right of the origin, moving to the left (since the gradient is negative), with positive acceleration (since it is concave up). - b After approximately 4.5 and 7 seconds at the points of inflexion, since the curve is neither concave up or down so the net force is zero. - c From t = 0 to approx. t = 4.5 seconds, and from t = 7 onwards since the curve is concave up. - d The velocity is of degree 3 and acceleration of degree 2, since they are the first and second derivative of displacement. - e Only the two times shown, as the particle will continue to move to the right. - f Only the three turning points shown, as the particle will continue moving to the right. - a The particle is initially at a velocity of 2 metres per second to the right (since the height is 2) with negative acceleration (since the curve then has a negative gradient) - b No, as there could be an infinite number of displacement-time graphs where the gradient matches the height of this velocity-time graph. - c After 6 seconds when the particle is at rest, after having negative velocity. - d The force (and acceleration) is at a minimum at the turning point (approx. t = 3), and at a maximum at about t = 0 when it is steepest. - e The force is always to the right from t = 0 to t = 3 where the gradient of v is negative and to the right for t > 3 as the velocity increases. - f Since velocity is approaching a constant value of 2, the gradient of the displacement would be approaching a straight line with gradient 2.

-$$\ddot{x} = \frac{d^2x}{dt^2}$$
+1 a The particle is initially 2 metres to the right of the origin, moving to the left (since the gradient is negative), with positive acceleration (since it is concave up).

+c From t = 0 to approx. t = 4.5 seconds, and from t = 7 onwards since the curve is concave up.

+d The velocity is of degree 3 and acceleration of degree 2, since they are the first and second derivative of displacement.

+e Only the two times shown, as the particle will continue to move to the right.

+f Only the three turning points shown, as the particle will continue moving to the right.

+2 a The particle is initially at a velocity of 2 metres per second to the right (since the height is 2) with negative acceleration (since the curve then has a negative gradient)

+b No, as there could be an infinite number of displacement-time graphs where the gradient matches the height of this velocity-time graph.

+c After 6 seconds when the particle is at rest, after having negative velocity.

+d The force (and acceleration) is at a minimum at the turning point (approx. t = 3), and at a maximum at about t = 0 when it is steepest.

+e The force is always to the left from t = 0 to t = 3 where the gradient of v is negative and to the right for t > 3 as the velocity increases.

+f Since velocity is approaching a constant value of 2, the gradient of the displacement would be approaching a straight line with gradient 2.

+$$\ddot{\mathbf{x}} = \frac{d^2 x}{dt^2}$$

-$$= \frac{d}{dt} \left(\frac{dx}{dt}\right)$$
+$$= \frac{d}{dt} \left(\frac{dx}{dt} \right)$$